CharlezDouglas1/cit281-Lab1/README.md

 # Welcome to Lab 1 (Week 1!)
 Review

-During this lab we were instructed to install adn setup all needed and required tools and content in order to be successful throughout this course!
+During this lab we were instructed to install and setup all needed and required tools and content in order to be successful throughout this course!

 ### The assigned task for lab:
 - We practiced using software tools